In PrintBy Carrie

-These clips of my previously published work are here as writing samples only and are not available for reprint.
+These clips of my previously published work are the property of the magazines in which they were originally published, and are not available for reprint.
 Please click on the links for the complete article.

 IT’S 2011, WHERE’S MY FLYING CAR?
 (PDF)

 A look at some attempts to create a flying car, from 1937′s Waterman Aerobile right up to two amazing models due to be released later this year.

 COLORADO’S SCARIEST ROADS (currently live; might not be viewable outside Colorado)

 Four drives that will have nervous passengers clutching the dashboard and inadvertently trying to creep across in their seat to the other side of the car.